General Office Policies

 Hours: Regular office hours are by appointment only.

 Cancellation Policy: We have a 72-hour (three business-day) cancellation policy for all appointments.
 If you do not show or do not cancel within the notice period, you will be obligated to pay the full fee of the service.
-Notification must be received by 4:00pm to be counted in that business day.
-The Cancellation fee is not billable to insurance.
+Notification must be received by 4:00pm to be counted on that business day.
+The Cancellation fee is NOT billable to insurance.

 Telephone Calls: NS-TMS office staff employees typically answer telephones 9am to 4pm, Monday thru Friday.
 If we are assisting other patients OR if you are calling are after hours, your call will go directly to voicemail.
 We check and respond to voicemails regularly during office hours.
 If you need to speak with a clinician urgently or emergently during or after office hours, you will be billed accordingly.
 If considered medically appropriate by the clinician, calls can be scheduled with clinicians and will be billed at their pro-rated hourly rate.
 If you need administrative assistance with regards to billing, then contact the billing staff directly.